ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 ## Terraform State Operations  ------

 ### 24. How would you modify a resource that has drifted from the Terraform configuration?
-Scenario: EC2 and S3 Drift Detection & Resolution

-We assume that:
+📌 How to Fix a Resource That Drifted from Terraform
+Scenario:
-You initially deployed 10 EC2 instances and 2 S3 buckets using Terraform.
+You originally created 10 EC2 instances and 2 S3 buckets using Terraform.
-A developer manually created one extra EC2 instance and one extra S3 bucket outside of Terraform.
+A developer manually created 1 extra EC2 instance and 1 extra S3 bucket outside Terraform.

-You need to detect, import, and sync these manually created resources.
+You need to detect, import, and sync these changes into Terraform.

-Step 1: Detect Drift Using terraform plan
+🔹 Step 1: Detect Drift in Terraform
-Run:
+Run the following command:
 terraform plan
-Expected Output:
+What happens?

-No changes.
-Your infrastructure matches the configuration.
+Terraform checks if the infrastructure matches the configuration.

+It detects the extra resources not managed by Terraform and shows a warning like this:
 Note: 1 additional EC2 instance found in AWS that is not managed by Terraform:
 - Instance ID: i-0abcdef1234567890
 Note: 1 additional S3 bucket found in AWS that is not managed by Terraform:
 - Bucket Name: my-manual-bucket
-👉 This confirms that an extra EC2 instance and S3 bucket exist in AWS but are not managed by Terraform.
+✅ This confirms that AWS has extra resources that Terraform doesn’t know about.

-Step 2: Import Manually Created Resources into Terraform Import the EC2 Instance
+🔹 Step 2: Import the Manually Created Resources
+Since these resources already exist in AWS, we need to import them into Terraform’s state file.

+Import the EC2 Instance
-terraform import aws_instance.manual_instance i-0abcdef1234567890
+terraform import aws_instance.manual_instance i-0abcdef1234567890    (manual_instance, this is of my choice) What happens?
-Expected Output:
-Import successful!
-aws_instance.manual_instance:
-  ID: i-0abcdef1234567890
-  AMI: ami-0c55b159cbfafe1f0
-  Instance Type: t3.medium
-  ...

-👉 The EC2 instance is now tracked in Terraform’s state file but is not yet in main.tf.
+Terraform now tracks this EC2 instance in its state file.
+But it is NOT yet added to your main.tf file.

 Import the S3 Bucket
-Run:
-terraform import aws_s3_bucket.manual_bucket my-manual-bucket Expected Output:
+terraform import aws_s3_bucket.manual_bucket my-manual-bucket What happens?

-Import successful!
-aws_s3_bucket.manual_bucket:
-  Bucket: my-manual-bucket
-  Region: us-east-1
-  ...
-👉 The S3 bucket is now tracked in Terraform’s state file but is not yet in main.tf.
+Terraform now tracks this S3 bucket in its state file.
+But it is NOT yet in main.tf.

+✅ Now, Terraform recognizes the manually created EC2 instance and S3 bucket, but we still need to update main.tf.

-Step 3: Verify the Imported Resources
+🔹 Step 3: Verify Imported Resources
-Run:
-terraform show
+To check if Terraform now tracks these resources, run: terraform show
 Expected Output (Snippet for EC2 and S3):
 # aws_instance.manual_instance:
 resource "aws_instance" "manual_instance" {
   ami           = "ami-0c55b159cbfafe1f0"